NREL/rlmolecule/redis_integration_example/README.md

 This script checks the status of jobs that are in `<prefix>_PENDING_AND_RUNNING`; depending on the current status reported by SLURM, it will move the job IDs from `<prefix>_PENDING_AND_RUNNING` to: `<prefix>_COMPLETED`, `<prefix>_FAILED`, `<prefix>_TIMEOUT`, or `<prefix>_CANCELLED` (atomic move between the sets is used within Redis).
-Then the scripts goes to sleep and keeps repeating its loop until the process is killed.
+Then the script goes to sleep and keeps repeating its loop until the process is killed.
 This script can be started before running experiments or at a later time to sort out past jobs.

 * `test_lastjob.sh` -- Prints all keys/values produced by the last (most recent) job from `<prefix>_ALL`.